bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 QueryCUSeconds | Total capacity unity seconds of the query.
 QueryCostPayGo | Pay as you go cost of the query in dollars.
 This is what the query would cost if capacity is using pay as you go pricing.
 QueryCostReserved | Reserved instance cost of the query in dollars.
 This is what the query would cost if capacity is using reserved instance pricing.
+DataScannedDiskMB | The amount of data scanned/read from local disk.
+The data scanned from disk and memory together indicate how much data was read from cache.
+DataScannedMemoryMB | The amount of data scanned from local memory.
+The data scanned from disk and memory together indicate how much data was read from cache.
+DataScannedRemoteStorageMB | The amount of data scanned/read from remote storage (OneLake).
+ResultCacheHit | An indicator if the the resultset cache was used.
+AllocatedCpuTimeMS | The total time of CPUs that was allocated for the query's execution.